tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_user_details_provider`

-By default the user ID will be displayed as the name for the remote carets.
-In order to display a proper full name the user ID needs to be resolved into user details that include the full user name.
-This provider function will be called for each connecting client if this setting is omitted then the user ID will be presented as name for the remote user if you hover the remote carets.
+By default, the user ID will be displayed as the name on remote carets shown in the editor when there are active collaborators on the editor content.
+To display an alternative name on the caret, the user ID needs to be resolved into user details that include the full user name.
+This provider function will be called for each connecting client.
+If this option is omitted, the user ID will be presented as name for the remote user when a user hovers over the remote carets.

 Only `userId` is guaranteed to be authentic as it comes from the JWT.
 We suggest using `userId` to fetch user data from your server to guarantee authenticity.